-Based on available information, none of the owners of the PLDT common shares registered under PCD, owned more than 5% of PLDT's outstanding common stock as of December 31, 2015, except for the The Hongkong and Shanghai Banking Corp.
-Ltd-Clients' Acct and Deutsche Bank Manila-Clients A/C, which owned approximately 9.80% and 7.56%, respectively of PLDT outstanding common stock as of such date.
+Based on available information, none of the owners of the PLDT common shares registered under PCD, owned more than 5% of PLDT's outstanding common stock as of April 17, 2017, except The Hongkong and Shanghai Banking Corp.
+Ltd-Clients' Accountt and Deutsche Bank Manila-Clients Acount, which owned approximately 8.43% and 5.26%, respectively of PLDT outstanding common stock as of such date.
 PLDT has no knowledge if any beneficial owner of the shares under The Hongkong and Shanghai Banking Corp.
-Ltd-Clients' Acct and Deutsche Bank Manila-Clients A/C, owned more than 5% of PLDT's outstanding common stock as of such date.
+Ltd-Clients' Account and Deutsche Bank Manila-Clients Account, owned more than 5% of PLDT's outstanding common stock as of April 17, 2017.

-62 J. P. Morgan Hong Kong Nominees Limited (formerly J. P. Morgan Asset Holdings (HK) Limited) holds shares as nominee of JP Morgan Chase Bank, successor depository under the Common Stock Deposit Agreement, dated October 14, 1994, as amended on February 10, 2003, between JP Morgan Chase Bank and the holders of ADRs, evidencing ADSs, representing shares of common stock of PLDT (the "Deposit Agreement").
+&lt;sup>58 J. P. Morgan Hong Kong Nominees Limited (formerly J. P. Morgan Asset Holdings (HK) Limited) holds shares as nominee of JP Morgan Chase Bank, successor depository under the Common Stock Deposit Agreement, dated October 14, 1994, as amended on February 10, 2003, between JP Morgan Chase Bank and the holders of ADRs, evidencing ADSs, representing shares of common stock of PLDT (the "Deposit Agreement").
 Under the Deposit Agreement, if the depositary does not receive voting instructions form a holder of ADRs, such holder will be deemed to have instructed the depositary to provide a discretionary proxy to a person designated by PLDT for the purpose of exercising the voting rights pertaining to the shares of common stock underlying ADS of such holder of ADRs, except that no discretionary proxy will be given with respect to any matter as to which substantial opposition exists or which materially and adversely affects the rights of the holders of such ADRs.

-This account also includes 8,533,253 shares of PLDT common stock underlying ADS beneficially owned by NTT DoCoMo and 7,653,703 shares of PLDT common stock underlying ADS beneficially owned by a non-Philippine wholly-owned subsidiary of First Pacific.
-Please refer to footnotes 58 and 59.
+This account also includes 8,533,253 shares of PLDT common stock underlying ADS beneficially owned by NTT DOCOMO and 7,653,703 shares of PLDT common stock underlying ADS beneficially owned by a non-Philippine wholly-owned subsidiary of First Pacific.

-63 A wholly-owned company of the Board of Trustees for the Account of the Beneficial Trust Fund Created Pursuant to the Benefit Plan of PLDT Co., or PLDT BTF.
+&lt;sup>59 A wholly-owned company of the Board of Trustees for the Account of the Beneficial Trust Fund Created Pursuant to the Benefit Plan of PLDT Co., or PLDT BTF.
 Based on a resolution adopted by the Board of Directors of BTF Holdings, Inc., the Chairman of the Board of PLDT has been appointed as proxy or duly authorized representative of BTF Holdings, Inc. to represent and vote the PLDT shares of voting preferred stock of BTF Holdings, Inc in the Annual Meeting.

-Key risks Yes 64
+Key risks Yes

-Corporate objectives Yes 65
+Corporate objectives Yes

-Financial performance indicators Yes 66
+Financial performance indicators Yes

-Non-financial performance indicators Yes 67
+Non-financial performance indicators Yes

-Dividend policy Yes 68
+Dividend policy Yes

-Details of whistle-blowing policy Yes 69
+Details of whistle-blowing policy Yes

-Biographical details (at least age, qualifications, date of first appointment, relevant experience, and any other directorships of listed companies) of directors/commissioners Yes 70
+Biographical details (at least age, qualifications, date of first appointment, relevant experience, and any other directorships of listed companies) of directors/commissioners Yes

-Training and/or continuing education programme attended by each director/ commissioner Yes 71
+Training and/or continuing education programme attended by each director/ commissioner Yes

-Number of board of directors/commissioners meetings held during the year Yes 72
+Number of board of directors/commissioners meetings held during the year Yes

-Attendance details of each director/ commissioner in respect of meetings held Yes 73
+Attendance details of each director/ commissioner in respect of meetings held Yes

-Details of remuneration of the CEO and each member of the board of directors/commissioners Yes 74
+Details of remuneration of the CEO and each member of the board of directors/commissioners Yes